Vendor vs. Seller - How to sell on Amazon

 Profit from selling on Amazon

 If you rely on Amazon as a sales channel, you can enjoy many advantages.
-There is already a large customer base on the marketplace platform, which is available to you immediately after connection and which you do not have to laboriously build up over a long period of time.
+There is already a large customer base on the marketplace platform, which is available to you immediately after connecting and which you do not have to laboriously build up over a long period of time.
 In addition, Amazon offers many practical services, such as payment and logistics processing, which means that you have less effort in this area.
 You also have the opportunity to build your own brand and compete against large, existing manufacturers.

 The Downsides of Selling on Amazon